OakAlice/PostProcessing/Notes/PilotProject.md

 **Tasks for next time:**
 - [ ] Visualisation of sequence order
-- [ ] Basic ecological question to compare results of
+- [x] Basic ecological question to compare results of
 - [ ] Find a bunch of timeseries post-processing papers from other domains
-- [ ] Second way to assess performance other than F1 score (as in, something that looks at the ecological meaningfulness of the data)
 - [ ] Create the best possible smoothing method that I can think of.
+- [ ] Write up draft report for Chris and Dave to read
+- [ ] get the ecological analysis possible for LSTM methods

 #### Thoughts and Conclusions